Translating predictive distributions into informative priors: Methodology

-This optimum is clearly sensitive to the choice of \(\kappa\).
-If the relative belief between the two objectives were known, \(\kappa\) could be set directly, but this will not usually be straightforward to assess.
-However, the multi-objective optimisation approach makes it computationally inexpensive to test many values of \(\kappa\) (the set of which we denote with \(\mathcal{K}\)), and thus plot the Pareto frontier coloured by loss, with the minimum loss point indicated.
+This optimum depends on \(\kappa\), which will usually be difficult to assess.
+However, using multi-objective optimisation we can evaluate \eqref{eqn:loss-definition} for any \(\kappa\) without needing to redo the optimisation step, and thus plot Pareto frontiers for a wide range of values \(\kappa \in \mathcal{K}\) coloured by loss, with the minimum loss point indicated.
 These can guide our choice of \(\kappa\): we can seek a value of \(\kappa\) with the minimum loss point not on the extreme of the Pareto frontier, since we would like to balance the two objectives.
-This approach is particularly useful in settings where the scales of the two optima differ markedly, which we further discuss in Appendix \ref{further-notes-on-choosing-kappa}.
+This approach is particularly useful in settings where the scales of the two optima differ markedly, which we further discuss in Supplement \ref{further-notes-on-choosing-kappa}.
 Where it is feasible to replicate the optimisation procedure, we can additionally seek a choice of \(\kappa\) that leads to Pareto frontiers with minimal variability across replicates, since this suggests the optimal solution can be estimated reliably.